vegasbrianc/docker-compose-demo/README.md

     docker-compose ps

-Verify our service is running by either curlng the IP from the command line or view the IP from a web browser
+Verify our service is running by either curlng the IP from the command line or view the IP from a web browser.
+You will notice that the each time you run the command the number of times seen is stored in the Redis Database which increments.
+The hostname is also reported.

 ###Curling from the command line
     curl 0.0.0.0